ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 * Line 1 start with a '@' character followed by a unique read identifier
 * Line 2 is the sequence
 * Line 3 begins with a '+' character and is sometimes by the sequence identifier (not in our case
 * Line 4 encodes the quality values for the sequence in Line 2, Each base quality is encoded as one letter according to a  [translation table]().
 The quality score is called the PHRED score and is on a log-scale.
-A PHRED score of 10 means that this base has a probability of error of 10%, a score of 20, 1%.
-30 0.1%, ...
-Another way of seeing it is that 1 out of 10'000 bases with a score of 40 will be wrong.
+A PHRED score of 10 means that this base has a probability of error of 10%, a score of 20: 1%, 30:0.1% and 40: 0.01%/ Another way of thinking about itis that 1 out of 10'000 bases with a score of 40 will bea sequencing error.

 press `q` to quit.